Wednesday, May 4, 1977

 Sunday, May 15, 1977

-When we got back from church his mom was waiting for us.
+When we got back from church, his mom was waiting for us.
 I thought for sure she knew where we had been.
 She started yelling again.
 I asked Nick if she had found out.
 He said, “No, she thinks your room is a mess.”
 I said, “What?”
 Then we went into my room.
-I had made my bed before we left and nothing was out of place.
-I asked Nick why she has to yell like that.
+I had made my bed before we left, and nothing was out of place.
+I asked Nick why she had to yell like that.
 He said, as usual, “Don’t worry about it.”
-I thought to myself, “Man if she knew where we had been then she would have something to yell about.”
+I thought to myself, “Man, if she knew where we had been, then she would have something to yell about.”

 Monday, May 16, 1977